 Creating an effective talent strategy

 There will be times when recruitment alone can serve you well, such as when hiring for entry-level positions, or roles that will be temporarily vacant and require competent coverage.
-But more often than not, it’s best to run your hiring efforts according to a more detailed talent acquisition strategy that is carefully calibrated to attract the best people.
+But more often than not it’s best to run your hiring efforts according to a more complex talent acquisition strategy that is carefully calibrated to attract the best people.
 HR and HCM tools are central to these efforts, but every department can play a role in perfecting them.